Qv2ray/qv2ray.github.io/docs/en/getting-started/step1.md

 And that shall be done.

 ::: tip
-You may also want to install `v2ray` package group to use system V2Ray core.
+You may also want to install `v2ray` package to use system V2Ray core.
 :::

 #### Getting from AUR, using an AUR Helper